 Much like registering a domain name, signing up to receive web hosting services is usually cheaper than renewing an existing subscription.

 We already ranked the top web hosts according to the initial cost of their shared hosting plans.
 Now we’re going to look at how they stack up when you add renewal fees into the mix.

 We’re only concerned with renewal costs here, since these are what keep the figurative lights on for your website.
 Here’s how the top web hosting providers fare:

 |Web host||Renewal fees for basic shared hosting plan/year|

 Remember, using a website builder is quicker, easier, and cheaper than hiring a professional web designer, and you'll still end up with a sleek website that does everything you need it to.
 Skip back up this page to check out our favorite website builders!

 All websites rely on a software framework.
-In 2020, WordPress, Joomla and Drupal are the three most popular frameworks.
+WordPress, Joomla and Drupal are the three most popular frameworks.
 Developers are constantly iterating upon these frameworks, adding new features and security fixes.

 As a website owner, it’s in your interests to update your website with minimal impact to performance.
 That means scheduling planned downtime for rolling out updates, testing the post-update functionality of your website, and debugging the source code to fix any issues.